google/comprehensive-rust/src/references/exclusive.md

 # Exclusive References

-Exclusive references allow changing the value they refer to.
+Exclusive references, also known as mutable references, allow changing the value they refer to.
+They have type `&mut T`.

 <!-- mdbook-xgettext: skip -->
 ```rust,editable